nataz77/awesome-k8s/README.md

 - [Another Scheduler](https://github.com/dignajar/another-scheduler) is a Kubernetes controller that automatically starts, stops, or restarts pods from a deployment at a specified time using a cron syntax.
 - [K8sPurger](https://github.com/yogeshkk/K8sPurger) hunts unused resources In kubernetes.
 - [k8snetlook](https://github.com/sarun87/k8snetlook) simple tool to help debug connetivity issues within a Pod or from a specific host in a live kubernetes cluster easily with a single command.
+- [kubeprober](https://github.com/erda-project/kubeprober) is a diagnostic tool designed for large-scale Kubernetes clusters.

 ## Container registry
 - [Harbor](https://goharbor.io/) is an open source registry that secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as trusted.